 Events on Saturday 2nd June will focus on the Suffrage Movement and modern feminism.
 They include alternative independent publishers 404 Ink on the ‘Nasty Woman’ phenomenon, a public lecture on online mysogyny, an exhibition of vintage satirical Punch cartoons showing various views of the suffrage movement and a banner-making workshop from Manchester’s People’s History Museum.

 On Sunday 3rd June a series of talks will explore a plethora of individual equalities, examining how we relate to one another and the impact of our choices upon culture, politics and the environment.
-From autism to global warming, and the future of the European Union to antiobiotic resistance, view the full programme for the day here.

 This thought-provoking weekend will also feature a vibrant vegan marketplace in The Hub selling everything from cupcakes to Caribbean food and vegan sushi plus a wide range of ethical produce including make-up and clothing.